jonogreenz/py-pushover-open-client/README.md

 ## Usage

 ### Setup
-Simply clone this repository, change into it's root directory and run "pip install ."
+Simply clone this repository, change into it's root directory and run "pip3 install ."

 ### How to Use
+You can now import the main client using:
+'''python
+from pushover_open_client import Client
+'''

 Please see the examples provided for more detail.

 #### Device Registration